mattermost/mattermost-load-test-ng/docs/deployer_config.md

 ### InstanceType

+*string*

 The type of instance of the elasticsearch service.
 See type [here](https://aws.amazon.com/ec2/instance-types/)).

 ### Version

+*string*

 Version of Elasticsearch to be deployed.
 See [here](https://aws.amazon.com/elasticsearch-service/faqs/?nc=sn&loc=6) the supported versions.

+### CreateRole

+*bool*

+Elasticsearch depends on the AWSServiceRoleForAmazonElasticsearchService service-linked role.
+This role is unique and shares across all the account so if is already created you can't create it again and you'll receive an error.

+You can check if the role is already created [here](https://console.aws.amazon.com/iam/home#roles) and if is not created set this property as true

 ## EnableAgentFullLogs